GammaCascade/GCascade/README.md

 Download LibrariesV4 from the [Zenodo repo](https://zenodo.org/doi/10.5281/zenodo.13154969).

 ### Step 3
-Unzip the LibrariesV4.zip directory into the /GCascade directory. the structure should look as follows:
+Unzip the LibrariesV4.zip directory into the /GCascade directory.
+The structure should look as follows:
 ````
 /GCascade
     |-GCascadeV4.wl